TeachBooks/mirror_mude_book/book/optimization/sand_and_clay_simplex.md

 ![sand_clay_14](./figs/sand_clay_14.png)

-## Supplementary Video
+## Supplementary video

 The story is told once again in a video.
-The video listed below has a one-to-one correspondence with the chapters in this book
+The video below has a one-to-one correspondence with this book

 ```{eval-rst}
 .. raw:: html